Roboy/roboy_dialog/README.md

 - Intellij
 - At least 8GB of RAM
+- At least 6GB of Disk Space
+    - ~ 4GB for Maven Dependencies
+    - ~ 500MB for Roboy_Dialog with all sub-modules and files generated via mvn clean install
+    - Rest is a ballpark estimate for Neo4J, Redis, ROS and their dependencies
 - Ubuntu (or variation) 16.04 LTS
     - Needed for `ROS Kinetic`
     - If you do not need ROS features, any version of Linux should do